fjankowsk/scatfit/docs/FAQ.md

 `$ pip3 install git+https://github.com/fjankowsk/scatfit.git@master`

 should work fine.
 Maybe replace `pip3` by `pip` depending on your Python installation.

-## How do I fit folded pulsar profile data? ##

-`scatfit` works well with folded pulsar profile data.
-It can load full-polarisation and total intensity data in most pulsar data formats, including PSRFITS and Timer.
-It also supports already dedispersed data, as produced by single-pulse pipelines.

-The input data should be fully integrated in time (tscrunched) but must contain frequency and, eventually, polarisation information, in addition to the phase bin dimension.
-The most common pre-processing workflow is to RFI clean the data in the integration (subint) and frequency (channel) dimensions and then integrate them in time and polarisation.
-You might also want to reduce the number of phase bins (nbin) at the same time.
-This can be achieved most easily by running `PSRCHIVE`'s `pam` command like so:
-`$ pam -Tp -e Tp filename.fits`

-You can then run `scatfit` on the time and polarisation integrated data like this:
-`$ scatfit-fitfrb filename.Tp <DM> --fscrunch <fscrunch> --fitrange -200 200 -z -50 200 --fitscatindex --snr 3.0 --norfi`

-Select a good initial <DM> from the ATNF pulsar catalogue or from running `PSRCHIVE`'s `pdmp`.
-Use an <fscrunch> value appropriate for your data and their total number of channels.
-Adjust the fit and zoom range to fit our use case.
-The same goes for the minimum sub-band S/N. As we have cleaned the data before, we turned off all further RFI excision methods within `scatfit`.

 ## How do I estimate the scattering-corrected DM reliably? ##